Web Unit 3 Sprint 10 - Redux & State Management

 }),

-// UsersList.js
+// src/components/App.js

-import React from 'react';
+import React from 'react'

-import { useGetUsersQuery } from './usersApi';
+import { useGetUsersQuery, useCreateUserMutation } from '../state/usersApi'

-function UsersList() {
+export default function App() {

-const { data: users, isLoading, isError, error } = useGetUsersQuery();
+const { data: users } = useGetUsersQuery()

 return (